hartwigmedical/hmftools/cuppa/README.md

 Melanoma | <Any, excluding Eye> (Melanoma)
 Skin:Other | Skin ({other})
 Small intestine/Colorectum: NET | Small intestine(Neuroendocrine tumor); Colorectum(Neuroendocrine tumor)
-Thyroid gland | Thyroid gland
+Thyroid gland | Thyroid gland, Thy-AdenoCA
-Urothelial tract | Urothelial tract
+Urothelial tract | Urothelial tract, Bladder-TCC Uterus:Endometrium | Uterus:Endometrium, Uterus-AdenoCA
-Uterus:Endometrium | Uterus:Endometrium
 Myeloproliferative neoplasm |

 Certain cancers such as Esophagus and Stomach were combined for the categorisation as we found empirically that the CUPPA classifiers had little ability to distinguish between them.
 For other cancers including Lung, Bone/Soft tissue, Skin, Uterus & Pancreatic cancers we have broken into subtypes where histological information allows.
 All cancers not in one of these 36 cohorts was deemed as “Other” and was excluded from the reference cohorts for analysis.
 Samples with ‘unknown’ tumor type are also excluded.
 Finally, 45 samples were also explicitly excluded from the reference cohort where our analysis strongly suggested the clinical configured cancer type may be incorrect for these samples

+# Sub cohorts

+The concept of sub-cohorts are also supported in CUPPA.
+Classifiers are assessed at sub-cohort level, but the values are added together and results presented at cohort level.
+For now the only cancer type split into sub-cohorts is Breast, which is split into Tripple Negative vs other.
+This was separated due to the ALT_SJ junction classifier having poor performance for tripple negative breast cancers, since the typical alt_sj profile is very distinct for tripple negative samples and not similar to other breast samples.

 ## DNA Classifier logic